Cancer Cell Biology Research

 Basic Mechanisms of Cell Transformation

 Research in this area includes mechanisms and effectors that govern the transition from normal cell to pre-cancer, early lesion, and cancer cell, as well as the identification of early biological events in transformation.
-Studies cover the role of tumor-initiating cells, field cancerization, and diverse signaling pathways governing cell fate determination and tumor formation.
+Studies cover the role of tumor-initiating cells, field cancerization, cell state changes, and cellular signaling pathways governing cell fate determination and tumor formation.
 Research also examines the functions and regulations of oncogenes and tumor suppressor genes/proteins.

 Key research areas include:

-• Functional and molecular characterization of oncogenes and tumor suppressors and their affected pathways
+- Functional and molecular characterization of oncogenes and tumor suppressors and their affected pathways, as well as oncogene dependencies in cancer

-• Role of developmental and cell differentiation programs in preneoplasia and cancer
+- Role of developmental and early cell/lineage commitment programs in preneoplasia and cancer

 Emerging areas relevant to this research include understanding lineage affiliation of stem and progenitor cells and its role in oncogenesis, characterizing the actual cell targets for oncogenic transformation, and deciphering the functional effects of multiple mutations in normal cells and their role in transformation.